winpass11-archive/WinServ11/CONTRIBUTING.md

 # Contributing
 Due to the person writing this only using C# for 2 days (no joke), the code probably sucks, so make it good.

-## Prequisites
+## Prerequisites
 * Make sure you have a GitHub account.
 * Fork the repository on GitHub.

 ## Making Changes
 >Create a topic branch from where you want to base your work, typically the master branch.

->Only target release branches if you are certain your changes are consurned with that branch.
+>Only target release branches if you are certain your changes are concerned with that branch.

 >To quickly create a topic branch based on master, `run git checkout -b fix/master/my_contribution master`.